Zwicky00/fritachi/README.md

-#Fritachi
+# Fritachi
-The Shadow Hukage (Backend Server) of Freeknct website
+The Shadow Hokage (Backend Server) of Freeknct website